Cover of The Upanishads

 GBM Assessment (Score: 8/10)

-Composed by various sages in Sanskrit, the Upanishads articulate concepts of universal consciousness that would reverberate through centuries of philosophical inquiry.
-Their ideas profoundly influenced German Idealism, American Transcendentalism, and even aspects of modern physics, as thinkers from Schopenhauer to Erwin Schrödinger found in them a philosophical framework that resonated with their own explorations of reality and the self.
+Produced by various sages in Sanskrit, the Upanishads articulate concepts of universal consciousness that would reverberate through centuries of philosophical inquiry.
+Their ideas shaped German Idealism, American Transcendentalism, and even aspects of modern physics, as thinkers from Schopenhauer to Erwin Schrödinger found in them a philosophical framework that resonated with their own explorations of reality and the self.

 China & India, c.
 1000-800 BC